skydoves/DisneyCompose/README.md

 <h1 align="center">DisneyCompose</h1></br>
 <p align="center">
-A demo Disney app using compose and Dagger-Hilt based on modern Android tech-stacks and MVVM architecture.
+A demo Disney app using compose and Hilt based on modern Android tech-stacks and MVVM architecture.
 Fetching data from the network and integrating persisted data in the database via repository pattern.<br> Declarative UI version of the <a href="https://github.com/skydoves/DisneyMotions" target="_blank"> DisneyMotions </a> using compose.
 </p>
 </br>